LeChrisU/TemperaturePiFrontend/README.md

 ## Demo

-For a live running version please visit http://weatherpi.chris-ullrich.de/
+For a live running version please visit http://weatherpi.chris-ullrich.de/.

+The JSON data visualized can be seen at http://mypi.chris-ullrich.de/weather.

+The repository containing the back end project can be visited at https://github.com/LeChrisU/TemperaturePiBackend.